Sinclair-Speccy/ME-bot/README.md

 ## License

-This project is licensed under Apache License 2.0.
+This project is licensed under GNU General Public License v3.0.
 See the LICENSE file for details.